HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 - If desired, the values in the dataMatrix may be log-transformed.
 - If desired, each missing value in dataMatrix is replaced with zero or the median value observed for the corresponding feature.

-This tool also provides an option to compute a center for each treatment.

 This tool also can perform several operations to reduce the number samples or features to be analyzed (although **this should be done only in a statistically sensible manner** consistent with the nature of your experiment):

 - Samples may be eliminated by filtering on a designated “sample class” column in sampleMetadata.
 - Features may be eliminated by specifying minimum or maximum value (or both) allowable in columns of variableMetadata.
 - Features may be eliminated by specifying minimum or maximum intensity (or both) allowable in columns of dataMatrix for at least one sample for each feature (“range of row-maximum for each feature”).
+- If desired, a "center" for each treatment can be computed in lieu of the samples for that treatment.

 The W4m Data Subset tool may be applied several times sequentially; for example, this may be useful for viewing clusters of progressively smaller subsets of samples.